 Now,

-Clearly, for the summands from $n=2$ onward the coefficients are positive, because if $n$ is even, then $1-q^n$ will be cancelled by a factor of $(q^2;q^2)_{n}$ and if $n$ is odd, then it will be cancelled by a factor of $(q^3;q^2)_{\infty}$.
+Clearly, for the summand from $n=2$ onward the coefficients are positive, because if $n$ is even, then $1-q^n$ will be canceled by a factor of $(q^2;q^2)_{n}$ and if $n$ is odd, then it will be canceled by a factor of $(q^3;q^2)_{\infty}$.